microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

 Minimum / Maximum latency on primary interface: 1 ms / 674 ms
 Minimum / Maximum latency on secondary interface: 1 ms / 289 ms

-Corrupt frames on primary interface: 0
+Corrupt datagrams on primary interface: 0
-Corrupt frames on secondary interface: 0
+Corrupt datagrams on secondary interface: 0
 ```

 In this case, the effective interface show a significant reduction of the latency and jitter.